awsdocs/aws-doc-sdk-examples/swift/example_code/dynamodb/README.md

-# Amazon Cognito Identity code examples for the SDK for Swift
+# DynamoDB code examples for the SDK for Swift

 ## Overview

-Shows how to use the AWS SDK for Swift to work with Amazon Cognito Identity.
+Shows how to use the AWS SDK for Swift to work with Amazon DynamoDB.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Cognito Identity enables you to create unique identities for your users and federate them with identity providers._
+_DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability._

 ## ⚠ Important